adamkozak/ADA2017-project/Project/README.md

 We assume that the data is from Amazon in the United States, and that the reviews are in English.

 **To enrich the data set**, we wanted to also get the categories (science fiction, thriller, etc.) and keywords for each book.
 This was done by scraping the Amazon website "product details" section for each product.
-Since we cannot process huge numbers of products this way, we have thus far limited our enrichment attention to most interesting books (ones having high numbers of reviews, for example).
+Since we cannot process huge numbers of products this way, we have thus far limited our enrichment attention to most interesting books (ones having high numbers of reviews, for example). _(See Amazon scraper.ipynb notebook.)_

 # Milestone 2